What makes math problems hard for reinforcement learning: a case study: The cure: new algorithms

-Specifically, suppose $N$ is one of the characteristics of either the algorithm or the architecture that has non-trivial impact on performance.
-In practice, there can be several such parameters, but for simplicity we explain the idea as if there is only one.\footnote{Analyzing a multi-dimensional landscape is generally a good idea, as it can yield better performance improvements, but the price to pay is that changes of different characteristics become correlated, as illustrated in \autoref{fig:env_vs_horizon}.} Then, from the practical standpoint, a natural notion of hardness is such that \textit{hard instances} are defined to be those which the model can solve at the current setting of $N$ and not with the lower value of the resource $N$.
+Now, we can define \textit{hard instances} as those which the model is able solve at the current setting of $N$ and not with the lower value of the resource $N$.
 In addition, in search problems we include the length of the path in the notion of hardness, i.e. select a subset of the instances that the model could solve through especially long paths.
 Note, by the very nature of the search problem we are interested in, there can not be too many such hard instances at each step of increasing $N$, for otherwise the problem would be easy, not hard.
-Collecting the information about the hardest instances at each increment in $N$ can be used to select supermoves, e.g. as subsequences of the sequences of moves that solve the hard instances. \autoref{alg:adaptive_ai_model} provides one particular realization of this idea.
+Collecting the information about the hardest instances at each increment in $N$ can be used to select supermoves, e.g. one can choose the latter to be subsequences of the sequences of moves that solve the hard instances. \cref{alg:adaptive_ai_model} provides one particular realization of this idea.

-In the context of the AC conjecture, examples of the metric $N$ can be the horizon length or the number of interactions with the environment.
-As \autoref{fig:scaling_env} illustrates, increasing the number of environment interactions leads to a larger number of non-trivial presentations from the Miller--Schupp series being solved (i.e. AC-trivialized) by our RL agent.
+The reason to include the length of the path in the definition of hardness is well illustrated by the AC conjecture.
+In this case, increasing the number of environment interactions, $N$, leads to a larger number of non-trivial presentations from the Miller--Schupp series being solved (i.e. AC-trivialized) by our RL agent, see \cref{fig:scaling_env}.
 Moreover, the length of the AC trivialization path also grows for some of the solutions (but not all).
 Therefore, in order to implement the program outlined above in the specific context of the AC conjecture, we can focus on the longest AC trivialization paths that the model is able to find at each value of $N$.